gabrielouma/se-assignment-6-introduction-to-python-gabrielouma/README.md

     *Programmers do not have to declare variable types when writing code because Python determines them at runtime.
 Because of this, you can write Python programs more quickly.

     <b>Use Cases Where Python is Particularly Effective:</b>

       *Web Development: Frameworks like Django and Flask allow for the rapid development of robust web  applications.
       Example: A social media platform or a content management system (CMS).

       *Python scripts can automate repetitive tasks and system administration jobs.for Example: Automating file backups or generating reports from log files.

 2. Installing Python:
    - Describe the steps to install Python on your operating system (Windows, macOS, or Linux).
 Include how to verify the installation and set up a virtual environment.

+   <b>Here are the steps to install Python on different operating systems (Windows, macOS, and Linux), verify the installation, and set up a virtual environment.</b>

+    <Windows
+    Download Python:

+    Go to the official Python website: https://www.python.org/ Navigate to the Downloads section and select the latest stable version of Python for Windows.
+    Run the Installer:

+    Run the downloaded installer.
+    Make sure to check the box that says "Add Python to PATH".
+    Choose "Install Now" or customize the installation according to your preference.
 3. Python Syntax and Semantics:
    - Write a simple Python program that prints "Hello, World!" to the console.
 Explain the basic syntax elements used in the program.